state-hiu/hiu.state.gov/guides/_posts/0100-01-05-open-geo-data.md

 ### Step 3: Upload Shapefile

-Once a file has been zipped properly, upload the `.zip` file to a GeoNode.
+Once a file has been zipped properly, upload the `.zip` file to GeoNode.
 GeoNode will automatically unzip the file and parse each component.
 Start at [http://geonode.state.gov/layers/upload](http://geonode.state.gov/layers/upload) or relevant url.
 Once uploaded, click the "Edit Metadata" once it is visible.

 ### Step 4: Edit Metadata